TrixiePhany/Military-Asset-management/README.md

-# KristalBallTask
-You are tasked with developing the initial framework for a Military Asset Management System that will enable commanders and logistics personnel to manage the movement, assignment and expenditure of critical assets (such as vehicles, weapons, and ammunition) across multiple bases.
-The system must provide transparency, streamline logistics and ensure accountability, while offering a secure and role-based solution.

-The system must facilitate:
+# The Milllitary Asset Management system must facilitate:
 Tracking of Opening Balances, Closing Balances, and Net Movements (Purchases + Transfers In - Transfers Out).
 Recording of asset assignments and expended.
 Transfers of assets between bases with a clear history of movements.